In one line, one sentence devoid of any real emotion or context, Joe Paterno essentially wrote his own coaching obituary.

 The time for Paterno to help set the legal process in motion was way back in March of 2002.
 The time for him to make up for lost time is now.

-Forget his 409 victories, and forget his legacy.
-At a moment of crisis, the man forgot about an innocent child.
+Forget his 409 wins, and forget his legacy.
+At a moment of crisis, he forgot about an innocent child.
 He wasn't the only one, but he was the only one with a statue outside the football stadium.